 - It is recommended Lorne Precise Weak Anti-D and appropriate red cells (ideally R1r and rr) be tested in parallel with each batch of tests.
-Tests must be considered invalid if controls do not show the expected results. - One stage mixed techniques, in which enzyme, serum and red cells are mixed without purposeful delay and incubated together, are not recommended for use in the screening of patients' sera for atypical antibodies or in compatibility testing of patients' sera with donors' red cells.
-An auto-control is recommended because enzymes can considerably enhance the reactions of cold agglutinins and so many normal sera react - with enzyme-treated cells at room temperature and in some cases at 37°C. - Deviation from the recommended methods of use may result in false positive or false negative results.
-This includes very slight changes in buffers or in solutions, which may result in sub-optimal pH for enzyme treatment. - In the Recommended Techniques one volume is approximately 50μl 5 when using the vial dropper provided. - 6.
-The use of the reagent and the interpretation of results must be carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagents are in use. - The user must determine the suitability of the reagent for use in other techniques.
+Tests must be considered invalid if controls do not show the expected results.
+One stage mixed techniques, in which enzyme, serum and red cells are mixed without purposeful delay and incubated together, are not - recommended for use in the screening of patients' sera for atypical antibodies or in compatibility testing of patients' sera with donors' red cells. - An auto-control is recommended because enzymes can considerably enhance the reactions of cold agglutinins and so many normal sera react with enzyme-treated cells at room temperature and in some cases at 37°C. - Deviation from the recommended methods of use may result in false positive or false negative results.
+This includes very slight changes in buffers or in solutions, which may result in sub-optimal pH for enzyme - Before use, let the reagent warm up to room temperature.
+As soon as the reagent has been used, put the reagent back in storage at 2-8°C.

+- In the Recommended Techniques one volume is approximately 50μl 6 when using the vial dropper provided. - The use of the reagent and the interpretation of results must be carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagents are in use. - The user must determine the suitability of the reagent for use in other techniques.

-REAGENTS AND MATERIALS REQUIRED
+REAGENTS AND MATERIALS REQUIRED BUT NOT SUPPLIED